 1. Accounting records

-Accounting records document your business’s transactions.
-These records include information about your income, expenses, and equity.
-You can compile the figures from your accounting records into financial statements and small business ratios.
+You document all of your business’s transactions in your accounting records.
+The necessary accounting records for business include all of the information about your income, equity, and expenses.
+From your financial accounting records, you can compile the data into financial statements and compute small business ratios.

-The government requires you to keep financial documents that show income and expenses.
-You use accounting records to file your income tax return.
+The federal government requires you to keep financial documents that show your income and expenses.
+Use your accounting records to file your business income tax returns.

 2. Bank statements